Weirdo Guide to Dublin Pubs: Bonobo

 Sport: Screen for big games of all sorts – footy, rugby, GAA

-TVs: Chiefly in the main bar
+TVs: In the main bar

 Local sites of note: Croke Park, Royal Canal, Mater Hospital